-Spring is the air.
-Which makes me dream of Paris.
-It’s my favourite city in the whole world.
+Paris is one my favourite cities in the whole world.
 In one afternoon, you can see the Mona Lisa, climb the Eiffel Tower, wander through the former private gardens of Louis XIV, explore the Catacombs, and say a prayer in Notre Dame Cathedral.

 Beyond the romance of its history, Paris has vibrant contemporary art and fashion and ever-changing street culture.
 And food, the glorious food.
 Why wouldn’t you want to pretend you’re in Paris, everyday?